magmide/magmide/posts/what-is-magma.md

-Magma is a metaprogrammable dependently-typed language with an integrated abstract assembly language with trackable effects.
-This means it's the first and only language that brings together these capabilities:

-- Fully Verifiable: Magma has an embedded dependently-typed proof checker much like [Coq]() or [Lean]().
-This means any logical property provable within the [Calculus of Constructions]() can be stated and proven in Magma, including the correctness of programs.
-- Bare Metal Performance: Magma's internal library includes types and theorems formalizing [Von Neumann computation]() and assembly language execution, allowing it to be used to write and verify programs at the lowest level of software abstraction.
-This means even the most daring and high performance programs can be written, proven correct, and compiled in the same tool.
-- Infinitely Flexible: Magma has extremely powerful and yet simple metaprogramming, allowing manipulation of proofs, functions, and data at compile time.
-Write verified proof tactics, plugins, and even embedded higher-level programming languages within Magma.

-This combination of capabilities opens up possibilities we've only dared to imagine.
-Our limits in designing software have mostly been defined by the immense difficulty of safely and correctly composing code together, but using Magma any code can be arbitrarily composed.
-The basic assumptions of software architecture can be entirely reexamined and we can finally let our imaginations lead the way.

-## Who is Magma for?

-Magma has the absurdly ambitious goal of being a new universal substrate for all software!
-Since Magma is an *abstract* assembly language, it can theoretically compile correct programs for even the most obscure Von Neumann environments.
-The long term goal is for Magma to be used for embedded devices, normal application software, web programs, etc.

-# What is Magma and why is it important?

-Magma is a dependently typed, metaprogrammable proof checker with an integrated abstract assembly language with trackable effects

-This post is intended for anyone in the software engineering space, meant to persuade you we desperately need something like Magma and that the design choices it makes are the right ones to achieve our goals.
-If you want a deep dive on the technical design of Magma, please read [The Technical Design of Magma](), and if you want to feel what it would be like to learn Magma once it's finished, please read [Introduction to Magma]().

-Includes things that can be built, some of which I intend to build.

 Verified hardware simulators are easy with magma

 Engineers want tools that can give them stronger guarantees about safety robustness and performance, but that tool has to be tractably usable and respect their time